 This PM seeks to demonstrate that fact-finding in reported cases of abuse, neglect, and exploitation (ANE), once closed, were verified as properly investigated according to Office of Human Rights (OHR) regulations.
 The OHR retrospective review uses a random sample of closed cases of abuse, neglect, and exploitation for individuals receiving DD services drawn from allegations in CHRIS.
-The specific question from the lookbehind that addresses this performance measure is "Did the facts of the provider investigation support the Director's finding?"
+The specific question from the look-behind that addresses this performance measure is "Did the facts of the provider investigation support the Director's finding?"

-The aggregate total for SFY 2021 is 85% and just below the required threshold.
-This is a decrease from SFY 2020 (91%).
-Individual and systemic remediation is required.
+The aggregate total for SFY 2022 is 89 % an increase from SFY 2021 (85%) and is a decrease from SFY 2020 (91%).
+No remediation is required.

-It was noted that remediation is already occurring which will improve the compliance numbers over time.
+It was noted that remediation is already occurring, which improved the compliance numbers.
 Human Rights developed a specific ANE training for providers to explain the way that the compliance measures and the investigations are tied into CHRIS.
 It was also noted that there are several new barriers to achieving consistent compliance with the PM.
 The community look behind process, which has been operationalized in Human Rights, is used to demonstrate compliance for this PM and other departmental quality assurance.
-The Office of Data Quality and Visualization identified a data quality issue in the Office of Licensing Information System (OLIS) that extended to CHRIS and the Data Warehouse tables indicating that the way that the sample has been pulled until now does not assure that all of individuals in the sample represent individuals receiving DD waiver services.
-For this reason, the retrospective community reviews are on pause, and it is not expected that there will be QRT data for PM# G1 for 2022.
+The Office of Data Quality and Visualization identified a data quality issue in the Office of Licensing Information System (CONNECT) that extended to CHRIS and the Data Warehouse tables indicating that the way that the sample has been pulled until now does not assure that all of individuals in the sample represent individuals receiving DD waiver services.
+For this reason, the retrospective community reviews were paused, resulting in data only being available for PM# G1 for Quarter 1-2022.
+Both the look behind process and collection of this data has resumed and should be available during the latter quarter of SFY2023.